viamrobotics/docs/docs/services/motion/_index.md

 - `world_state` ([WorldState](https://python.viam.dev/autoapi/viam/proto/common/index.html#viam.proto.common.WorldState)) (*optional*): Data structure specifying information about the world around the robot.
   Used to augment the motion solving process.
   `world_state` includes obstacles and transforms:
-  - **Obstacles**: Geometries located at a pose relative to some frame When solving a motion plan with movable frames that contain inherent geometries, the solved path is constrained such that none of those inherent geometries intersect with the obstacles.
+  - **Obstacles**: Geometries located at a pose relative to some frame.
+    When solving a motion plan with movable frames that contain inherent geometries, the solved path is constrained such that none of those inherent geometries intersect with the obstacles.
     Important considerations:
     - If a motion begins with a component already in collision with an obstacle, collisions between that specific component and that obstacle will not be checked.